sowaw/liquibase-blueprint/README.md

 >Liquibase utilizes **Commands** and **Change Types** to run any changes in the database.

->Liquibase **Changelogs, Changesets and Change Type Objects** can be written in **SQL, XML, SQL and JSON**.
+>Liquibase **Changelogs, Changesets and Change Type Objects** can be written in **SQL, XML, YAML and JSON**.
 In XML, YAML or JSON, the same schema changes are modeled as Liquibase Change Types.
 SQL and non-SQL formats can be mixed inside one project.

 >Change Types describe a type of change, or action, to be executed against a database.
 They are easily identifiable since the Change Type description typically begins with the category of action.